thebezelproject/BezelProject-Windows/Readme.md

 -----------------------------------

-This utility will provide the ability to download bezel packs to be used for native MAME, various systems within Retroarch, (on Android, Playstation Vita, Switch, Wii U and Windows), and RocketLauncher.
+This utility will provide the ability to download bezel packs to be used for native MAME, various systems within Retroarch, (on Android, Playstation 3, Playstation Vita, Switch, Wii U and Windows), and RocketLauncher.

 If you have custom, existing RetroArch core cfg files, this app may not work as